ormikopo1988/Fta.CfsSample/README.md

 # Develop a sample API that consumes the MCfS API

 In this repo, we examine how you can build a simple HTTP-trigger based Azure Function API that calls the MCfS API using a custom MCfS consumer library.
-All code samples are written in C# using NET 6 and can be found.
+All code samples are written in C# using NET 6.

 The process is pretty much the same as before and you must follow the exact same steps as presented above.
 Apart from those, a few extra steps are required, to make our sample API code able to successfully call the MCfS API.